Zipcoder/reveal-slides.tcus/md/collections-arrays-vs-arraylists.md

 # Array and ArrayList
-### A tail of friendship, heartache and redemption
+### A tale of friendship, heartache and redemption

 -
 -